mikejoh/ekj-stack/TESTING_PLUGINS.md

 * Remember to enable HTTP-posting!
 * Only the build URL should be configured

 This plugin seems to have some potential, it'll send relevant build data as JSON to any endpoint that can consume it.
-To store it in Elasticsearch we've tried to transform the `startTime` field within the JSON data to an Elasticsearch consumable `@timestamp`, this was done by configuring a Ingest pipeline in Elasticsearch to transform the epoch timestamp to something human and Elasticsearch indexable.
+To store it in Elasticsearch we've tried to transform the `startTime` field within the JSON data to an Elasticsearch consumable `@timestamp`, this was done by configuring a [Ingest pipeline](https://www.elastic.co/guide/en/elasticsearch/reference/master/ingest.html) in Elasticsearch.

-The problem we've had is that the `statistics-gatherer` plugin, when getting and setting the configured URL (endpoint to where the JSON data is sent), appends a trailing `/`.
+The problem we experienced was that the `statistics-gatherer` plugin, when getting and setting the configured URL (endpoint to where the JSON data is sent), appends a trailing `/`.
 To use a Ingest pipeline in Elasticsearch you need to send it as part of a query parameter in the URL, like this:

 `http://localhost:9200/my-index/my-builds?pipeline=change_timestamp`

-Due to the appended trailing `/` it fails and Elasticsearch returns a `400` error.
+Due to the appended trailing `/` it fails and Elasticsearch returns a HTTP 400 error.
 The problematic code are duplicated for every type of configurable URL, see this [method](https://github.com/jenkinsci/statistics-gatherer-plugin/blob/6839943fa6df8c716c2ac4f686fe67aadc37dbf8/src/main/java/org/jenkins/plugins/statistics/gatherer/StatisticsConfiguration.java#L111) as an example.

 We were successful in sending data to the Elasticsearch pipeline with the plugin by compiling our own branch of the plugin removing the code that forcefully adds the / at the end of the configured URL.